nickybakes/Bullet-Hell-Basketball/README.md

 # Bullet-Hell-Basketball
-A team based multiplayer sports game build in Unity and C#.
+A team based multiplayer sports game built in Unity and C#.
 I designed and developed the core gameplay loop and did all the art.
 Shipped in May 2022

 - Bullet Hell Basketball is designed to be easy to pick up by anybody and lead to fierce competition quickly
 - The controls are very simple: standard left and right movement, jump, and an "action button".
 The simple controls allow you to play with 2 people on 1 keyboard, so a quick 1v1 can break out at any moment